 - 25.8(1) Good faith overpayment.
-If an individual has acted in good faith in claiming benefits for any week and it is later determined that the individual is not entitled to receive the benefits, the department shall recover the overpayment of benefits either by having a sum equal to the overpayment deducted from any future benefits payable to the individual or by having the individual pay to the department a sum equal to the overpayment.
+If an individual has acted in good faith in claiming benefits for any week and it is later determined that the individual was not entitled to receive the benefits, the department shall recover the overpayment of benefits either by having a sum equal to the overpayment deducted from any future benefits payable to the individual or by having the individual pay to the department a sum equal to the overpayment.
+During a benefit year in which the maximum benefit amount has been paid or the maximum number of weeks has been paid and an overpayment is established for any benefits paid that the individual was not entitled to during that benefit year, no additional benefits will be payable to offset the overpayment.
 The department shall mail the overpayment decision to the claimant's last-known address.
 Once the overpayment amount has been established, an overpayment schedule shall be set up to leave a proper audit trail even if the claimant pays to the department a sum equal to the overpayment. - a.
 The department shall mail a first statement of overpayment to the claimant's last-known address.
-This statement will request full repayment in the form of a negotiable check, money order, or bank draft payable to the Department of Workforce Development. - b.
-If a claimant fails to respond to the first statement of overpayment a second statement shall be sent 30 days later.
-The second statement notifies the claimant that full repayment must be made.
-If the claimant cannot make full repayment the department will consider a monthly repayment agreement. - c.
+This statement will request full repayment in the form of a negotiable check, money order, credit card payment, or bank draft payable to the Department of Workforce Development. - b.
+If a claimant fails to respond to the first statement of overpayment, a demand letter shall be sent 30 days later.
+The demand letter notifies the claimant that full repayment must be made.
+If the claimant cannot make full repayment, the department will consider a monthly repayment agreement. - c.
 Rescinded IAB 10/15/03, effective 11/19/03. - d.
 If an individual has acted in good faith and is without fault in claiming federal unemployment compensation under any of the following programs: - (1) Unemployment Compensation Federal Employees (UCFE) - (2) Unemployment Compensation Ex-servicemembers (UCX) - (3) Trade Readjustment Allowances (TRA) - (4) Disaster Unemployment Assistance (DUA)